Skip to main content

 Wendy Spector

-After years in private sector marketing positions, Wendy pivoted to non-profit governance and local government.
+After several years in private sector marketing positions, Wendy pivoted to non-profit governance and positions in local government.
 Wendy and her husband Jon became Woodstock homeowners in 1999 and moved here full-time from Weston, Massachusetts, in 2014.
 She quickly became involved with the community as a Pentangle Arts board member and chair, Woodstock EMT, Saskadena Six Ski Patrol, and member of the WARF:COVID-19Town Hall Rejuvenation Project, and TEDXHartlandHill leadership teams.
 Wendy also serves on the Woodstock Village Development Review Board, manages volunteer recruitment for Bookstock, and during ski season volunteers as a Killington Mountain Ambassador.
-In 2024 Wendy retired as Digital Media Manager forThe Sharon Academy and in her new spare time helped to launch Woodstock Village Conservancy, a new project of Woodstock Community Trust.
+In 2024 Wendy retired as Digital Media Manager forThe Sharon Academy and in her new spare time helped to launch Woodstock Village Conservancy, a new Project of Woodstock Community Trust.
 Wendy loves Woodstock and Vermont and wants to help the community thrive.

 Sarah Glasser Tucker